KoenZomers/OmnikApi/README.md

 ## Version History

+1.0.1.0 - August 16, 2017

+- Modified the TestConsole code to output to the console the full RAW data received.
+If the code crashes for you, send me this raw output so I can analyze if i.e. the protocol has changed in your version of the Omnik solar inverter.

 1.0.0.1 - August 16, 2017

 - The library and TestConsole are now compliled against the Microsoft .NET 4.6.2 framework as the 4.5 framework was no longer supported

+## Troubleshooting

+In case you can't get the code to work, feel free to reach out.
+I'll be happy to help if I can.

+### Code crashes during execution

+- Ensure you've entered the proper values in the App.config.
+Make sure you use the serial number of the WiFi module in your Omnik.
+This is NOT the same as the serial number of the Omnik Solar Inverter itself.
+Keep pressing the white button on your Omnik Solar Inverter until it shows S/N: on the display.
+This is the number that you'll need to use as the serial number.

 ## Feedback